Important Safety Information and Indication for

 Dosage and Administration

-The recommended dose of NUPLAZID is 34 mg per day, taken as two 17‑mg tablets, once per day.
+The recommended dose of NUPLAZID is 34 mg once per day, taken as two 17-mg tablets.

 NUPLAZID is a prescription medicine used to treat hallucinations and delusions associated with Parkinson’s disease psychosis.